Malpighiales

-The Malpighiales are divided into 32 to 42 families, depending upon which clades in the order are given the taxonomic rank of family.
+The Malpighiales contain about 36 families and more than 16,000 species, about 7.8% of the eudicots.

+Taxonomy

+The Malpighiales include the following 36 families, according to the APG IV system of classification:

 In the APG III system, 35 families were recognized.
 Medusagynaceae, Quiinaceae, Peraceae, Malesherbiaceae, Turneraceae, Samydaceae, and Scyphostegiaceae were consolidated into other families.
-The largest family, by far, is the Euphorbiaceae, with about 6300 species in about 245 genera.
+The largest family, by far, is the Euphorbiaceae, with about 7500 species in about 300 genera.
+Changes made in the Angiosperm Phylogeny Group (APG) classification of 2016 (APG IV) were the inclusion of Irvingiaceae, Peraceae, Euphorbiaceae and Ixonanthaceae, together with the transfer of the COM clade from the fabids (rosid I) to the malvids (rosid II).